In this article, we’re going to discuss the pros and cons of running 8 miles a day.

 - Sunday: 6 miles easy pace run

-There are, of course, many ways to structure your mileage, with these plans simply representing examples of how you can maintain your weekly mileage, but incorporating a variety of distances and types of runs — ideally one long run, one or two speed workouts, and at least two easy runs — will help you progress as a runner.
+There are, of course, many ways to structure your mileage, with this sample running plan simply representing examples of how you can maintain your weekly mileage, but incorporating a variety of distances and types of runs — ideally, one long run, one or two speed workouts, and at least two easy runs — will help you progress as a runner.

 Keep in mind that the easier days allow your body to recover and adapt from the harder efforts, which ultimately leads to improvement in speed and endurance.